 In the alternative

 …you can simply ask them to join your email list with no free offer at all.

 That will work as long as you’re always writing on the same topic, pretty much.

 They’ll simply want more on that topic.

-most people are interested in getting a specific piece of information related specifically to your main topic of the blog post they are reading.
+People are interested in getting a specific piece of information related specifically to the main topic of the blog post they are reading.